hanez/fun/README.md

 # Fun

-Fun Uses Nothing — Life is too short not to code fun... ;)
+Fun Uses Nothing — Life is too short not to code with fun... ;)

 Influenced by Bash, C, Go, Lua, Python, and Rust.